easylearningbd/advance-ecommerce-project/README.md

 ## About This project

-install composer
+- install composer

-run composer install
+- run composer install

-run cp .env.example .env
+- run cp .env.example .env

-create db and config DB_.. key in .env file
+- create db and config DB_.. key in .env file

-run php artisan key:gen
+- run php artisan key:gen

-run php artisan migrate
+- run php artisan migrate

+- run php artisan storage:link

-run php artisan serve
+- run php artisan serve

-if you want to use it as microservice read [As Microservice] of this readme file below.
+- if you want to use it as microservice read [As Microservice] of this readme file below.

+- if you want to config in cpanel read CPANEL section

 ## As Microservice